Music of Ohio: Hip hop

-Bow Wow (had 2 #3 Billboard 200 albums like Wanted in 2005). and Fatty Koo are both from the Columbus area.
+Bow Wow (had two number three Billboard 200 albums like Wanted in 2005). and Fatty Koo are both from the Columbus area.
 Tash of the Tha Alkaholiks was raised in Columbus before moving to the west coast.

 Youngstown is also a prime location for underground hip hop artists, such as rappers Copywrite, Illogic, Blueprint, Pryslezz (Alexander August), Streetz Ishu (RIP), The Audiologists (Da Bopman & Zitro), KeilYn, and producer RJD2.
 Blueprint and RJD2 formed the alternative hip hop group Soul Position under Rhymesayers Entertainment.

 Bone Thugs n Harmony, a popular midwest hip hop act, hails from Cleveland.
-Also from Cleveland are Kid Cudi (had a #2 album on Billboard 200 in 2013), Ray Cash, Machine Gun Kelly (MGK) (has had 2 #1 albums), known for the song "Bad Things" in '17 with Camila Cabello), and King Chip (formerly "Chip The Ripper").
+Also from Cleveland are Kid Cudi (had a number two album on Billboard 200 in 2013), Ray Cash, Machine Gun Kelly (MGK) (has had two number one albums), known for the song "Bad Things" with Camila Cabello), and King Chip (formerly "Chip The Ripper").

 Additionally, Stalley is from Massillon, John Legend is from Springfield, and Hi-Tek and Clouddead are from Cincinnati.

 Electronic

 Elisha Gray, born in Barnesville, invented one of the first electronic musical instruments, the musical telegraph, in 1876, a forerunner of the modern synthesizer.

 Electronic music pioneer Donald Erb was born in Youngstown.
+The ambient/drone trio Emeralds was formed in Cleveland.
+Electro artist Sudan Archives was born in Cincinnati.